Medical Device Hazard Analysis following ISO 14971

 - Regulatory Personnel

-FDA expects that as part of a product development program risk management will be conducted.
+FDA expects that as part of a product development program risk management will be conducted and risks will be mitigated as far as practical.
+Risk Analysis is required in an FDA product submission.
 FDA recommends using ISO 14971 as a guide and has accepted it as a recognized standard.
 Hazard Analysis is the most powerful of the risk management tools described in ISO 14971 but it is very confusing.
 Many new concepts are introduced.
 We will explain these concepts and provide examples so that the process is clear.
+Handouts are hazard analysis forms and the HA report template.